bmd-syd/docker-cmd/README.md

 `docker-compose up -d`

-#### --build

-Build images before creating and starting instances of all Docker containers in a Compose configuration file.

-`docker-compose up --build`

 ### down

-Stops all Docker containers created by `up`.
+Stops and removes all Docker containers created by `up`.

 `docker-compose down`